Waking the Fallen: Reception and legacy

 Waking the Fallen was met with highly positive reviews.
 Robert L. Doerschuk of AllMusic gave the album a positive review, saying: " Especially noteworthy -- and note-heavy -- is the guitar solo that blazes through the last moments of "Second Heartbeat" and the head-spinning single-stroke virtuosity of the Reverend throughout the album."

 It received a positive profile in Billboard, with the magazine comparing Avenged Sevenfold to bands like NOFX, Iron Maiden, and Metallica.
 In other profiles, the album also received comparisons to the Misfits and further comparisons to Iron Maiden.
 "Chapter Four" was featured in video games such as NASCAR Thunder 2004, Madden NFL 04, and NHL 04, which helped the band get recognized and sign a contract with Warner Bros.
 Records.
 Overall reviews on Ultimate Guitar were very positive and along with 2016's The Stage has the highest overall rating of any Avenged Sevenfold studio albums on Ultimate Guitar.

 Metal Hammer magazine placed Waking the Fallen on No. 6 spot of their 100 Greatest Albums of the 21st Century list in 2016.
+In 2020, John Hill of Loudwire included the album in his list of the "Top 25 Metalcore Albums of All Time."

+Fans regard the guitar solo on "Second Heartbeat" as being among the best in the metalcore genre, according to Loudwire.